 - The way rooms are set up for painting should again be consistent around the school, whether this is newspaper on tables or not, whether children wear aprons/old shirts or not, how tables are organised with water pots, palettes, brushes etc. Children should feel that their art lesson is just as important as any other lesson.

 Try, where ever possible, to get children to draw either from observation or imagination and not to copy photographs, or paintings of old masters.
-When drawing from observation talk to children about relationships between objects, one being larger, smaller, fatter, thinner etc, than another, try to get the children to take account of this in their drawings.
+When drawing from observation talk to children about relationships between objects, one being larger, smaller, fatter, thinner etc, than another.
+Try to get the children to take account of this in their drawings.
+As art leader, you might suggest colleagues teaching art might look at my YouTube Channel.
+They will find lots of step by step videos showing children how to draw.

 Encourage children not to use the word ‘can’t’.
 As children mature it is difficult to get them to accept their work as being of value.
 They tend to want to ‘get it right’ and will be dismissive of their own work, if they don’t.
 Maybe, showing them work by Picasso will help.
 If you can get hold of images of his paintings and drawings done when he was a teenager and compare them with his later work, it is enlightening.
 He moved from very detailed academic drawing to much freer, bolder more dramatic work, much more exciting.
 He once said that he had ‘spent a lifetime trying to draw like a child.’